1.1 African Agricultural Technology Foundation

 Preference will be given to applicants with the following:

-- Experienced Accountants with over five years ‘practical experience in preparation of Reports and Financial Statement in accordance with the charities’ statement of recommended practice (SORP) reporting requirements
+- Experienced Accountants with over five years ‘practical experience in the preparation of Reports and Financial Statement in accordance with the charities’ statement of recommended practice (SORP) reporting requirements

-- Proficient in Microsoft Office suite, especially Excel with ability to prepare and link data to the reports
+- Proficient in Microsoft Office suite, especially Excel with the ability to prepare and link data to the reports

 - Experience in the UK tax laws and other requirements